Cadia-Ridgeway mine

-Cadia Mine is a series of large underground and open-cut gold and copper mines located in the Cadia Valley, about 20 kilometres south of the regional city of Orange, New South Wales, Australia.
-The mine has been developed throughout the 1990s and is a major employer in the region with an expected lifespan of several decades.
-Cadia is the second largest open cut mine in Australia after the Super Pit at Kalgoorlie.
-Large mineral deposits are also being uncovered from the more recently developed Ridgeway underground mine, and Cadia East underground mine, adjacent to the Cadia Open Cut Mine.
-The mine is operated by Newmont.
+Cadia Mine is a series of large underground and open-cut gold and copper mines located in the Cadia Valley, - about 20 kilometers south of regional city, Orange - in New South Wales, Australia.

+The mine has been expanded since 1990s, and has become a major employer within the region, having an expected lifespan of several decades.
+Cadia is the second largest open cut mine in Australia, after the Super Pit in Kalgoorlie, Western Australia.

+Large mineral deposits have recently been uncovered at the site's two underground mines - the newly-developed Ridgeway mine, and Cadia East mines - adjacent to the Cadia Open-Cut Mine.

+The mine is currently operated by Newmont.

 Water and power supply

-In May 2007, due to the prolonged drought which was likely to adversely affect production in the near future, the company approached Orange City Council requesting to use some of the town water supply.
-Orange City Council subsequently agreed to allow a supply initially from Gosling Creek Reservoir and then if necessary from Lake Canobolas.
-The two main water supplies for Orange, Suma Park Dam and Spring Creek Reservoir will not be used.
-Cabonne Shire Council later offered to supply water from a disused quarry on Icely Road to the east of Orange.
-There was also a dispute in July 2009 currently in the courts between Orange City Council and Newcrest to the current rights to the towns treated effluent water that the mine has received for free since beginning its operations in the late 1990s.
-Orange City Council believes the mine has broken the original agreement it had with the mine due to the mine's recent expansion and development of Cadia East and Ridgeway Deeps projects, and now would like the mine to purchase the treated effluent water.
+Following prolonged regional drought, in May 2007, former operator, Newcrest, approached Orange City Council requesting the use of town water supply due to the likelihood of adverse affects on future production at the Cadia mine.
+The Council agreed to allow Newmont initial access to the Gosling Creek Reservoir, then, if necessary, from Lake Canobolas; however, the two primary water stores for the city of Orange - Suma Park Dam and Spring Creek Reservoir - would not be used.
+Neighbouring council for Cabonne Shire later offered water supply from a disused quarry on Icely Road, east of Orange.

+In July 2009, another water rights dispute - still before the local courts (?) - between Orange City Council and Newcrest emerged over the current rights to the town's treated effluent water, which Cadia had accessed, free of charge, since beginning its modern operations in the late 1990s.
+Orange City Council has argued that Newcrest - now Newmont - has since breached its original agreement due to recent expansion and development of the Cadia East and Ridgeway Deeps projects, and should be financially liable to the council for treated effluent water.

-In 2021, Newcrest contracted 55% (about 650 GWh/year) of the Rye Park 396 MW wind farm to supply some of its power needs for 15 years.
-It started in 2025.
+In 2021, Newcrest contracted 55% (about 650 GWh/year) of the Rye Park 396 MW wind farm to supply part of its power for 15 years.
+The contract started in 2025.